 Salary estimates can be tricky because a number of factors can influence earnings.
-According to the BLS (bls.gov, 2012), the national median annual hairdresser, hairstylist and cosmetologist salary in 2012 was $22,700 with the bottom 10 percent earning up to $16,850 and the top 10 percent earning at least $42,360.
+According to the Bureau of Labor Statistics, the national median annual hairdresser, hairstylist and cosmetologist salary in 2015 was $23,660 with the top 10 percent earning at least $47,410.

 Though most of these professionals work in dedicated salons, they can actually work in a number of different settings, which can influence their earnings considerably.
-According to the BLS (bls.gov, 2012) the following industries reported the highest national mean hairdresser, hairstylist and cosmetologist salaries in 2012:
+According to the BLS, the personal care services industry reported the highest concentration of employment at 47.31 percent.

 Career outlook for hairdressers, hairstylists and cosmetologists

 As existing hairdressers, hairstylists and cosmetologists retire or move into other industries, opportunities should emerge for new professionals.
-According to the BLS, employment for these workers is projected to grow by about 16 percent between 2010 and 2020.
+Projections Central shows that employment for these workers is projected to grow by about almost 10 percent between 2014 and 2024, with potentially 21,210 annual job openings.
 Job prospects may be particularly strong for specialists trained in hair coloring, straightening and other advanced treatments.
-Where you live can also play a role: The U.S. Department of Labor's CareerOneStop (careeronestop.org, 2011) projects that demand for hairdressers, hairstylists and cosmetologists will grow the fastest in the following states between 2008 and 2018:

 The BLS reports that both earnings and employment prospects may improve with education for some in this profession, so those interested would be well advised to research a number of hairdresser, hairstylist and cosmetologist programs to find one that suits their goals and interests.